squid-cache/squid-cache.github.io/KnowledgeBase/Windows.rst

 == Squid-3 porting efforts ==

 Squid series 3 has major build issues on all Windows compiler systems.
 Below is a summary of the known status for producing a useful Squid 3.x for Windows.
+In a rough order of completeness as of the last page update.

-The TODO list for Windows
+The TODO list for Windows has additional wishlist items that also need to be sorted out:

+ * Separate Windows AIOPS logics from Unix AIO logics.
+The two are currently mashed together where they should be in separate conditionally built library modules.
+ * Windows OIO support.
+Alternative to Unix AIO and AIOPS disk I/O functionality.
+ * Building an installer

+=== Cygwin ===

+Cygwin has working builds and available [[Squid-3.3]] packages. see above for details.

+[[http://www.diladele.com/|Diladele]] have sponsored development for [[Squid-3.5]] and apparently have a usable package, though have not yet published it.
+They are also working on a Windows Installer package.

-=== MinGW ===
+=== MinGW-w64 ===
-Sponsorship from iCelero produced a working [[Squid-3.2]] and [[Squid-3.3]].
-Unfortunately the product and sponsorship dropped before the final stages of this work could be cleaned up for GPL release.

 As of [[Squid-3.5]] :
  * the default feature set builds without extra special ./configure options.
  * missing shared socket support available in Vista and later.
 Necessary for SMP workers.

-AmosJeffries is cross-compiling with Mingw-w64 build environment on Debian, with occasional native MinGW environment builds for confirmation of changes.
+AmosJeffries is cross-compiling with Mingw-w64 build environment on Debian, with occasional native MinGW-w64 environment builds for confirmation of changes.
 As this is spare-time work progress is slow.

+ '''The cross-compiling:'''
 {{{
 # Debian Packages Required:
 #